IonutFlorinBosca/codecademy_projects/README.txt

  - Github

  So far most of the commits I made are from challenges within the online bootcamp.
- There are 2 projects though that I made on my own; 2 react webapps.
+ There are 2 projects though that I made on my own; 2 react webapps - a to-do app and a crypto currency converter with a news-feed!